anbarasanv/my-knowledge-base/vault/analytics.googlecourse.process-data-from-dirty-to-clean.md

 Margin of errors is the difference between the sample result and the population result.

+(or)

+The maximum amount that the sample results is expected to differ from those of the actual population.

 $$MOE_\gamma = z_\gamma \times \sqrt{\frac{\sigma^2}{n}}$$

 where $z_\gamma$ is the z-score, $n$ is the sample size, and $\sigma^2$ is the variance of the population.